Rapture of the Deep (novel)

-Rapture of the Deep is the seventh book in the critically acclaimed Bloody Jack book series.
-It continues the events of Bloody Jack, as Jacky returns from her 'history-defining' adventure as a Parisian nightclub spy and messenger for Napoleon Bonaparte.
-The series began in Bloody Jack, Curse of the Blue Tattoo, Under the Jolly Roger, In the Belly of the Bloodhound, Mississippi Jack, and My Bonny Light Horseman, and continues in The Wake of the Lorelei Lee, The Mark of the Golden Dragon, Viva Jacquelina!, Boston Jacky, and Wild Rover No More.
+Rapture of the Deep: Being an Account of the Further Adventures of Jacky Faber, Soldier, Sailor, Mermaid, Spy is a historical novel by L.A.
+Meyer, published in 2009.
+It is the seventh book in the Bloody Jack book series about a teenage girl named Jacky Faber, alias Bloody Jack, set in the early 19th century.
+In this installment, Jacky returns from her 'history-defining' adventure as a Parisian nightclub spy and messenger for Napoleon Bonaparte.

+Rapture of the Deep is preceded by Bloody Jack (2002), Curse of the Blue Tattoo (2004), Under the Jolly Roger (2005), In the Belly of the Bloodhound (2006), Mississippi Jack (2007), and My Bonny Light Horseman (2008).
+It is followed by The Wake of the Lorelei Lee (2010), The Mark of the Golden Dragon (2011), Viva Jacquelina!
+(2012), Boston Jacky (2013), and Wild Rover No More (2016).

 Plot summary

 On the day that Jacky Faber is to wed her true love, Jaimy, she is kidnapped by British Naval Intelligence and forced to embark on yet another mission for the Crown, searching for sunken Spanish gold off the coast of Havana.
 Along the way, Jacky and her mates find more than they have bargained for.